"The 6.5L No-Start Guide"

 If your diesel engine cranks but won't start, you've come to the right place.
 "The PMD / FSD (Pump mounted driver) is by far the #1 cause of 6.5L no-starts (at least 90%)."
 If your truck experienced random stalling like someone shut the key off before ultimately refusing to start again, the PMD is very likely the issue.
 Typically the random stalls caused by the PMD will become more frequent as the failure worsens.
 In the beginning stages of failure, the truck can be immediately re-stared while the vehicle is still rolling.
 As the failure progresses, you will have to wait longer and longer for the vehicle to re-start, perhaps even to the point that your diesel won't start at all.
 To read more about 6.5 PMD failure and the recommended cure, our FSD heat sync kit, follow the links below: For those with more in-depth issues, proceed to follow through the no-start guide one step at a time.

 Pump Mounted Driver

 PMD Pre-replacement Checklist

 This 6.5 No-Start Diagnostic Guide is intended to be used by those with basic mechanical skills and common sense.If you lack either, then please leave the process to those so equipped.
-Always wear safety glasses, and keep clear of rotating components when cranking the engine.
+Always wear safety glasses and keep clear of rotating components when cranking or starting a diesel engine.
 Never stand in front of the vehicle while it is being cranked, and never stand in line with the fan.
 By working on a vehicle, you put yourself in the position of possibly receiving an injury.
 We cannot list all the possibilities here.
 The only person who can prevent injuries is you and the method by which this is accomplished is by anticipating and preventing hazardous situations.

 NOTE: See our FSD Heat Sync Installation Instructions for locations/pictures of the injection pump and 6.5 PMD in the engine compartment.

 - Visual inspection solves a large percentage of problems that would take much longer to diagnose by conventional techniques.